 - a) A Zoning Permit shall not be issued for any building or development in a PUD or Residential PUD until the PUD or Residential PUD has been approved by the DRB. - b) The DRB shall hold one or more public hearings on the PUD or Residential PUD, warned in accordance with Section 8.2.3, as required for conditional use review. - c) The Applicant shall submit one set of site plan maps and supporting data to the Administrative Officer for referral to the DRB, which, in addition to the application requirements for conditional use or subdivision review, shall include the following information: - i.
 Name and address of the owners of record of adjoining lands.
 Name and address of person or firm preparing the map.
 Scale of map, north point, and date.
 Name, address, and interest of the Applicant in the subject property. - ii.
 Survey of the property showing all existing, proposed or potential lot boundaries, and all existing or proposed easements, rights of way and deed restrictions. - iii.
 Site resource map, at the same scale as the site plan, showing contours, indicating soils suitable for on-site sewage disposal, wetlands, Areas of Special Flood Hazard, bodies of water, slopes of 20% grade or greater, ridge lines, agricultural and forest land, critical wildlife habitat, and identified natural or historic features. - iv.
 Site plan showing the locations of proposed structures and their use; Road(s) or Highway(s), driveways, traffic circulation, parking, and pedestrian ways; landscaping, including site grading, landscape design, and screening; utility lines; lighting; water supply sources and sewage disposal areas; and land that may be set aside for common lands and/or public use. - v.
 A statement setting forth the nature of all proposed modifications, changes, or supplements of these Zoning Regulations and the proposed standards and criteria which the Applicant proposes for the development, including standards for the design, bulk and spacing of buildings and sizes of lots and open spaces. - vi.
 Construction sequence and time schedule for completion of each phase of buildings, Roads or Highways and parking, landscaping and amenities. - vii.
-Proposed restrictive covenants for those developments that shall provide common open space, recreation, roads, parking areas, community water and sewer systems, or other facilities owned or maintained in common. - viii.
-A Master Development Plan for any portion of the parcel or lot not proposed for Land Development in the PUD or Residential PUD as of the application date.
-The Master Development Plan shall conceptually show future roads, future building areas, future open areas, and future uses on such remaining land. - 5.12.5 Common Land If the proposal results in lands available for park, recreation, open space, agriculture, forestry or municipal purposes, such common land must meet the following requirements: - a) The location, shape, size and character of the common land is suitable for its intended use and for the development given its size, density and physical features. - b) Common land shall be suitably improved for its intended use, except that common unimproved land, and lands designated for agriculture and forestry, may be so utilized. - c) Prior to the issuance of any Certificate of Occupancy for any Land Development in the PUD or Residential PUD, the Applicant shall provide for and establish an organization or trust for the ownership and maintenance of any common facilities or open space: the organization or trust shall not be dissolved or revoked nor shall it dispose of any common facilities or open space, by sale or otherwise, except to an organization or trust conceived and established to own and maintain the common facilities or open space, without first offering to dedicate the same to the Town or other government agency to maintain those common facilities or that open space.
+Proposed restrictive covenants for those developments that shall provide common open space, recreation, roads, parking areas, community water and sewer systems, or other facilities owned or maintained in common. - 5.12.5 Common Land If the proposal results in lands available for park, recreation, open space, agriculture, forestry or municipal purposes, such common land must meet the following requirements: - a) The location, shape, size and character of the common land is suitable for its intended use and for the development given its size, density and physical features. - b) Common land shall be suitably improved for its intended use, except that common unimproved land, and lands designated for agriculture and forestry, may be so utilized. - c) Prior to the issuance of any Certificate of Occupancy for any Land Development in the PUD or Residential PUD, the Applicant shall provide for and establish an organization or trust for the ownership and maintenance of any common facilities or open space: the organization or trust shall not be dissolved or revoked nor shall it dispose of any common facilities or open space, by sale or otherwise, except to an organization or trust conceived and established to own and maintain the common facilities or open space, without first offering to dedicate the same to the Town or other government agency to maintain those common facilities or that open space.